7 Annoying Adventure Photo Cliches You Need to Avoid

 Lovely travel bloggers, Insta-lebrities, Unsplash contributors, and the like: I totally get that social media where we live our fantasies.
 No one wants to see “adventure woman” with chapped lips and snot running down her nose.

 But as someone who blogs for real people, I’m begging you.
-Could we please see less of the following outdoor and travel photo cliches?
+Could we please see less of the following adventure travel photo cliches?

 (By the way, if you know me, please ignore the fact that I have personally posted Nos.
 2 and 7 more times than I can count.
-I’m in a photo cliche recovery period.
+I’m in an adventure travel photo cliche recovery period.
 It’s very emotional, and I request that you all respect my hypocrisy during this difficult time.
 Thanks for understanding.)

 1. Holding her back